 - Individual I/O streams run approximately as fast as gsutil.

 gsutil rsynccommand can be particularly affected by latency because it reads and writes one file at a time.
-Using the top-level -m flag with the command is often faster.
+Using the global -m flag with the command is often faster.

 - Small random reads are slow due to latency to first byte (don't run a database over Cloud Storage FUSE!)